dgeorge88/random-task-app/README.md

 Link to [RandomTask](https://codesandbox.io/s/random-task-26xqk) Sandbox

-The Random Task app is front-end application with no connected back-end.
-It was created in order to refamiliarise myself with many of the old methods of app development in React, as well as understand many of the new methods.
+Random Task App is front-end application with no connected back-end.
+It allows your to Create, Delete and Randomise tasks.
+It's purprose was to refamiliarise myself with many of the old methods of app development in React, as well as gain an understanding how they have changed, with the addition of many of the new methods.

-I wanted something that was familiar to myself but with enough complexity that it allowed me to use many of the new React methods.
-Implementing Hooks, Router, and some other technologies, I was able to add a layer of complexity, which allowed me to really

 Here are some of the API's Packages I used:
 - React Bootstrap